-If North Glory Cave has you curious to see more of this remarkable cave system, why not combine your visit with a self-guided tour of South Glory Cave just next door?
+If North Glory Cave has you curious to see more of this remarkable cave system, take a self-guided tour of South Glory Cave.
+This cave is located right next door and the self-guided tour is included in the price of your ticket.
 Back outside, there’s plenty more to do.
 Scenic Yarrangobilly River walk is nearby if you’d like to stretch your legs in the open air.
 Be sure to remember your swimmers for an unforgettable visit to magical Yarrangobilly Caves thermal pool, naturally heated year-round to 27°C.

-South Glory Cave is now open for self-guided tours.
-Masks are compulsory.
-Take a leisurely self-guided tour through the lofty chambers of South Glory Cave.
+Take a leisurely self-guided tour through the lofty chambers of South Glory Cave at Yarrangobilly, near Tumut.
 It never fails to astonish.

 Follow the family-friendly Yarrangobilly River walk, at Yarrangobilly Caves, beside the crystal-clear river.
 Enjoy the views, spot wildlife, and stop for a swim at the Thermal Pool along the way.

 The free NSW National Parks app lets you download maps and explore parks, things to do and places to stay—all without mobile reception.

 From the Blue Mountains to northern Kosciuszko, NSW boats some amazing caves and geological wonders that are perfect all-weather adventures.